Magnetic order and excitations in the magnetically intercalated van der Waals material Cr$_{\frac{1}{4}}$NbSe$_2$: Introduction

 In the present study, we focus on Cr$_{1/4}$NbSe$_2$, which is a member of the $x = 1/4$ systems.
-In the following, we refer to this compound as CrNb$_4$Se$_8$.
 In previous studies, the crystal structure of this compound was studied by X-ray powder diffraction measurements\cite{Voorhoeve1970Intercalation}, and the magnetic susceptibility measurements suggested an antiferromagnetic transition at around 60--70~K\cite{Voorhoeve1971CrNb4Se8_magnetism,Toporova2020CrxNbSe2}.
 However, the detailed refinements of the crystal structure and the determination of the magnetic structure have not been carried out.
-We thus performed unpolarized and polarized neutron scattering measurements on a single crystal of CrNb$_4$Se$_8$, determining the crystal structural parameters and the magnetic structure at low temperatures.
-We also performed neutron inelastic scattering measurements using co-aligned single crystals, evaluating the in-plane and interlayer exchange interactions.
+We thus performed unpolarized and polarized neutron scattering measurements on a single crystal of Cr$_{1/4}$NbSe$_2$, determining the crystal structural parameters and the magnetic structure at low temperatures.
+We also performed neutron inelastic scattering measurements using co-aligned single crystals.
+One of the main contributions of the present study to the body of research on magnetically intercalated TMDs is the experimental and quantitative evaluation of the in-plane and interlayer exchange interactions from the observed magnetic excitation spectra.
+Although a quasi two-dimensional character would be expected from the crystal structures, the dimensionality of the electronic and magnetic properties in these systems need to be discussed from a microscopic point of view.
 The present results provide a quantitative basis for understanding the three-dimensional character of the magnetic orders in the magnetically intercalated TMDs.